 If you explicitly define virtual page size (using the LANDSCAPE/PORTRAIT command PAGE SIZE parameter), the defined area is centered relative to the physical page dimensions.
-(The physical page, system page, and defined virtual page relationships are illustrated in your DocuPrint 180 LPS Product Reference.)

 The virtual page is assigned a landscape orientation by default, or you can specify an orientation either with the LANDSCAPE/PORTRAIT command or using the GRID command's FMTn option.